 We rounded up 8 unique park destinations in the United States for you to put on your travel list.

-Planning a visit?
+Please note: This story originally appeared in Macaroni Kid Family Travel in July 2020.
 Be sure to check out each location's website for up-to-date information on COVID-19 safety protocols and procedures.

 Want to explore a cave?
 Head to Kartchner Caverns State Park in Arizona, featuring a massive limestone “living” cave, with water slowly seeping, dripping, to create amazing formations within the caves.
 Those formations, including the world's longest soda straw stalactites, have been continuously growing for tens of thousands of years.